23navin/23navin.github.io/_projects/CubeSTEP-Payload.md

 ---
 layout: page
-title: CubeSTEP Payload Processor
+title: CubeSTEP Payload Hardware and Firmware
-subtitle: Academic Research Project, 2023
+subtitle: Academic Research Project, 2022-2023
-description: ESP-32 Microcontroller sub-system component developed to manage the payload of the CubeSTEP satellite.
+description: ESP-32 Microcontroller sub-system developed to manage the payload of satellite designed for academic research.
 This project included hardware, firmware, and driver development.
 importance: 1
 category: Academic
 ---
 The CubeSat Technology Exploration Program (CubeSTEP) is a joint collaboration between Cal Poly Pomona (CPP) and NASA's Jet Propulsion Laboratory (JPL).
 The program recently received $900,000 in funding from NASA to carry out its mission[(link)](https://polycentric.cpp.edu/2023/08/nasa-awards-900k-to-cpp-space-defense-tech-and-security-news/).
 Our project was presented to the AIAA Science and Technology Forum and Exposition[(link)](https://arc.aiaa.org/doi/10.2514/6.2023-1879).
-I worked on the program during my '23-'24 school year at CPP.
+I worked on the program during my '22-'23 school year at CPP.

 #### Mission Statement